Organizational change can cause a lot of anxiety for companies — and for good reason.

 - 63% of executives said change was communicated well by the company ... but 65% of employees felt differently

-Intimidated?
-You don’t have to be.
-Here are 10 quick and easy tips to effectively lay a foundation for successful change:
+Take a look at these nine quick and easy tips you can use to effectively lay a foundation for successful change:

 Teams are more likely to embrace change when they are aware of what is happening and when.
 Don’t create a culture of secrecy.
 Instead, be transparent and frequently communicate your vision so everyone is on the same page.